DrugLib.com — Drug Information Portal

 Official title: Prevalence of Resistance to Aspirin and/or Clopidogrel Among Patients With PAD.
 Prognostic Significance of Resistance to Aspirin

+Detailed description: Patients with peripheral atherosclerosis are at high risk of atherothrombosis, mainly heart attack and stroke.
+The medical treatment of these patients include platelet inhibiting drugs, usually aspirin, to reduce the risk of ischemic events.
+Clopidogrel is another platelet inhibiting drug, which is prescribed less often, primarily because of the high costs compared to aspirin.
 Phenomena of 'resistance' to these drugs have been described by numerous investigators.
-Essentially resistance means that the effect of the drug described is less than expected or missing, when described by various laboratory methods.
-We still do not know which way resistance is best described, and we still do not know if patients who are 'resistant' to either drug are less protected against future heart attacks or strokes.
+Essentially resistance means that the effect of the drug described is less than expected or missing, as measured by various laboratory methods.
+We do not know which way resistance is best described, but it has been described that patients who are 'resistant' to either drug are less protected against future heart attacks or strokes.
+Main objectives:

 - To measure the activity of platelets in these patients during aspirin treatment.